-iVolume effectively repairs the built-in “Sound Check” function of iTunes.
-Information about the loudness is stored by iTunes in a tag named iTunNORM inside your songs.
-This information is used for playing a song a bit louder or softer at playback time whenever Sound Check is turned on. iTunes' loudness analysis is very fast but unfortunately not very accurate so that Sound Check is not satisfying out-of-the-box.
+iVolume effectively repairs Apple's built-in “Sound Check” function of Music/iTunes.
+Information about the loudness is stored by Music/iTunes in a tag named iTunNORM inside your songs.
+This information is used for playing a song a bit louder or softer at playback time whenever Sound Check is turned on.
+Music's/iTunes' loudness analysis is very fast but unfortunately not very accurate so that Sound Check is not satisfying out-of-the-box.
 That's were iVolume comes into the game: iVolume re-analyzes every song with a professional algorithm that's oriented on the acoustic perception of the human ear and iVolume then permanently replaces the information in the iTunNORM tag of your songs with perfect values.

 No. iVolume does not re-encode your songs.
 It just replaces the information in the iTunNORM tag with perfect values.
 This information is used at playback-time to play a song softer or louder whenever Sound Check is turned on.

 No, you just let iVolume run once (every time you've added new songs) over your library.
-Then you play your songs as usual with iTunes, your iPod, iPhone, iPad, or Apple TV.
-You just have to make sure to have Sound Check turned on in iTunes or on your playback device so that the adjustments made by iVolume take effect.
+Then you play your songs as usual with Music/iTunes, your iPhone, iPod, iPad, or Apple TV.
+You just have to make sure to have Sound Check turned on in Music/iTunes or on your playback device so that the adjustments made by iVolume take effect.

 iVolume supports all formats that permit embedding the iTunNORM tag; currently that is MP3, AAC (.m4a, .m4b), AIFF and Apple Lossless.
 Unfortunately Video files and WAV files do not support the iTunNORM tag, so they can't be adjusted by iVolume.